smikhalevski/algomatic/README.md

 Various algorithms and utilities.

-- High performance and low memory consumption: in-out arguments and no heap allocations;
+- High performance and low memory consumption (no heap allocations);
 - Lightweight and tree-shakable;
 - Thoroughly tested.